 ABA is a significant component of all AHRC NYC schools.
 In our preschools, there are dedicated ABA classrooms for students with autism.
 Educational programming, behavioral support, and classroom arrangement all reflect best practice ABA.
 The Program Coordinators’ and BCBAs’ comprehensive data collection plans and forms help provide consistent monitoring of students’ progress.
 To ensure high-quality programming, staff receives pre-service and in-service training in ABA practices.
 ABA classrooms are continuously observed to guarantee that the students with ASD in these environments receive the appropriate instruction.

-Our Brooklyn Blue Feather Elementary School, is primarily founded on ABA methodology although some classrooms also incorporate other research-supported strategies when necessary.
-Programming and practice is supervised by a BCBA, and teacher and teaching assistants who have received continuous training in ABA principles, practices, and theories.
+Our Brooklyn Blue Feather Elementary School is primarily founded on ABA methodology although some classrooms also incorporate other research-supported strategies when necessary.
+Programming and practice are supervised by a BCBA, and teacher and teaching assistants who have received continuous training in ABA principles, practices, and theories.
 ABA practice consists of scheduled 1:1, discrete trial training (DTT) periods as well as small group and full class instruction.
 Within the classrooms, students are monitored through a Program Book system that clearly outlines individualized target goals, behavioral expectations, and ABA teaching procedures for each child.
 When student behavior becomes problematic and does not consistently respond to proactive strategies, our highly-trained ABA specialists conduct Functional Behavioral Assessments (FBA) and Functional Analyses (FA) in order to identify the reasons for behavior and to design comprehensive plans for behavioral modification.

-AHRC Middle/High School, utilizes ABA strategies in most classrooms as well.
+AHRC Middle/High School utilizes ABA strategies in most classrooms as well.
 While there is less 1:1, DTT instruction within the students’ schedules in order to better prepare the students for the ratios of the adult world, teachers utilize the same research-supported Reinforcement, extinction, task analysis, prompting, and behavioral modification strategies that work so effectively for students with autism.
 Staff receives consistent training in ABA principles from highly-trained instructors.
-In instances when student behavior becomes significantly challenging, experienced staff conduct Functional Behavior Assessments, in order to identify behavioral function and create successful, individualized behavior plans.
+In instances when student behavior becomes significantly challenging, experienced staff conduct Functional Behavior Assessments, in order to identify the behavioral function and create successful, individualized behavior plans.